IndexCoop/ITIPS/ITIPS/ITIP-003.md

 ### startIPRebalance
 <img src="../assets/ITIP-003/startRebalance.jpg" width="50%" />

-1. Operator calls `startIPRebalance` and passes in components, underlying units, and transform percentages.
+1. Operator calls `startIPRebalance` and passes in set components, underlying units, and transform percentages.
-2. `IPRebalanceExtension` saves the rebalance parameters and the units of the raw underlying components (if there are any)
+2. `IPRebalanceExtension` saves the rebalance parameters (set components, target units, and transform percentages) and the units of any raw components thats match up with a transform component's underlying component
 3. If it is a transform component, fetch the exchange rate from the applicable `TransformHelper` using the `getExchangeRate` function.
 4. Using the targets, calculate the amounts to untransform (if applicable) and save result in untransformUnits.

 ### executeUntransform
 <img src="../assets/ITIP-003/executeUntransform.jpg" width="50%" />

-1. Allowed caller calls `executeUntransform` on `IPRebalanceExtension` and passes in the component to untransform and the untransformData
+1. Allowed caller calls `executeUntransform` on `IPRebalanceExtension` and passes in the transform component to untransform and the untransformData
     - untransformData can be fetched by calling getUntransformData on the `TransformHelper`
     - call must be done off-chain since this data may encode details such as minOutput amounts
 2. `IPRebalanceExtension` fetches calldata for interacting with the `AmmModule` or `WrapModuleV2` by calling `getUntransformCall` on the relevant `TransformHelper`.
 3. `IPRebalanceExtension` calls `interactManager` on `BaseManagerV2` and passes the appropriate module and calldata fetched in the prior step to execute the untransform
-4. If all components have been untransformed, start a rebalance with the `GeneralIndexModule`.
+4. If all transform components that need to be reduced have been untransformed, start a rebalance with the `GeneralIndexModule`.
 This is done by calculating the appropriate units and calling `interactManager` with the appropriate caller and calldata for starting a rebalance.

 ### Trade
 <img src="../assets/ITIP-003/trade.jpg" width="50%" />

 1. Allowed caller calls `trade` on `IPRebalanceExtension`
-2. `IPRebalanceExtension` syncs rebasing components by calling `interactManager` with the caller and calldata for an `AirdropModule` `batchAbsorb`.
+2. `IPRebalanceExtension` performs validations
+    - Checks that the component passed in is an underlying component rather than a transformed component
+    - Checks that tradesComplete flag is false
-3. `IPRebalanceExtension` executes trade by calling `interactManager` with the caller and calldata for a `GeneralIndexModule` `trade`.
+3. `IPRebalanceExtension` executes trade by calling `trade` on `GeneralIndexModule`.

 ### setTradesComplete
 <img src="../assets/ITIP-003/genericInteraction.jpg" width="50%" />

 1. Operator calls `setTradesComplete` on `IPRebalanceExtension`
     - tradesComplete state variable set to true
-    - amounts to transform is calculate and saved for each component in transformUnits
+    - amounts to transform is calculated and saved for each transform component in transformUnits

 ### executeTransform
 <img src="../assets/ITIP-003/executeTransform.jpg" width="50%" />

-1. Allowed caller calls `executeTransform` on `IPRebalanceExtension` and passes in the component to transform and the transformData
+1. Allowed caller calls `executeTransform` on `IPRebalanceExtension` and passes in the transform component and the transformData
     - transformData can be fetched by calling getTransformData on the `TransformHelper`
     - call must be done off-chain since this data may encode details such as minOutput amounts
 2. `IPRebalanceExtension` fetches calldata for interacting with the `AmmModule` or `WrapModuleV2` by calling `getTransformCall` on the relevant `TransformHelper`.